eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 * the semantics of the identity `===` operator, and
 * the ability to infer generic type arguments of an invocation or instantiation.

+Implicit type conversion is designed to look a little bit like subtyping to the user of an API, but it's _not_ subtyping, it doesn't obey the rules of subtyping, and it screws up the simple intuitive relationship between subtyping and assignability.
+(In Ceylon, "`A` is assignable to `B`" is equivalent to "`A` is a subtype of `B`", always, everywhere, and transitively!)

 Finally, user-defined implicit type conversions work by having the compiler introduce hidden invocations of arbitrary user-written